terramate-io/terramate/docs/orchestration/index.md

 Within Terramate, we can arrange stacks in a filesystem hierarchy.
 Parent stacks are always executed before their child stacks in this arrangement.
 Thus, if **stack A** includes **stack B**, **stack A** will always be executed first.

+This is a double-edged sword because it allows you to move stacks around to better resemble the cloud infrastructure and the order of which things must be executed with zero code change but in counterpart beware that moving stacks just for cosmetic purposes can potentially change the execution order and break things.

 Keep in mind, incorrect stack order might lead Terramate to attempt resource creation before its dependencies are ready, causing errors.
 So, a clear stack order is necessary to avoid such issues.

 ### Explicit Order Of Execution